pippinbarr/cart253-2020/topics/sound/sound-activity.md

 We could do many other things:
 - Add more physics so the balls bounce off each other and play notes
+- Make balls deletable so the user can tweak their toy's sound further
+- Make balls draggable and throwable to give a little more finesse to the user's input
 - Calculate a ball's frequency in a more sophisticated way rather than just the distance from the centre
 - Change a ball's fill based on its frequency
 - Make a ball flash when it plays a note for visual feedback